 - Check irrigation lines for plants and veggies.

-- Check for any birds nest etc. in any outdoor piping like your gutters.
+- Check for any birds nest etc. in any outdoor piping like your gutters and vent pipes.

 - Outdoor sprinklers: check it for any leaks.
 Also, check the sprinkler system inside your home, if you have one.